Top-H Decoding: Adapting the Creativity and Coherence with Bounded Entropy in Text Generation: Experiments

 \subsubsection{Performance on Reasoning and CoT Tasks}

 Following the setup in \citep{nguyen2024turning} we use the \texttt{gsm\_cot} (8-shot) and \texttt{gpqa\_main\_generative\_n\_shot} (8-shot) tasks for GSM8k and GPQA, respectively.

 The experimental results in Tables~\ref{tab:gsm} and~\ref{tab:GPQA} demonstrate the effectiveness of top-H compared to min-$p$ and top-$p$ sampling across language models and temperature settings.
-Temperature is a key hyperparameter in generation, balancing creativity and factual accuracy.
+Temperature is a key hyperparameter in generation, striking a balance between creativity and factual accuracy.

 On the GSM8k benchmark (Table~\ref{tab:gsm}), top-H consistently outperforms the alternatives.
-At $T$=1, it leads for all the models, outperforming both min-$p$ and top-$p$ by significant margin.
+At $T$=1, it leads for all the models, outperforming both min-$p$ and top-$p$ by a significant margin.
 Top-H maintains strong accuracy as temperature increases, while the baselines degrade significantly.
 At $T$=2, the contrast becomes even more pronounced, with top-$p$ showing near-total collapse (declining by up to 73.62\% (Phi-3-Mini) in accuracy), while top-H experiences a very modest degradation, showing an accuracy improvement of up to $\mathbf{25.63}\%$ compared to min-$p$ (on LLaMA3.1-8B).

 A similar trend is observed in GPQA benchmark (Table~\ref{tab:GPQA}).
 At $T$=1, top-H remains competitive, outperforming both top-$p$ and min-$p$ on Qwen2.5 and Phi-3-Mini.
-At $T$=2, it shows notable robustness, maintaining performance levels substantially higher than top-$p$, which experiences significant deterioration.
+At $T$=2, it exhibits notable robustness, maintaining performance levels substantially higher than those of top-$p$, which experiences significant deterioration.
 Compared to min-$p$, top-H an accuracy improvement of up to 3.12\%, 2.67\%, and 7.36\% on Qwen2.5, LLaMA3.1, and Phi-3-Mini, respectively.
 In summary, \textbf{top-H demonstrates competitive performance even at low temperatures and significantly superior performance at higher temperatures, marking it as a reliable sampling strategy for diverse generation needs}.